pauloscustodio/bf/README.md

 - +'c' : increment the cell by the ASCII code of the quoted character

-- [(number|name|(expr) : start the loop at the given absolute tape position, the end loop ] will check if the tape position changed from the start position
+- '[' (number|name|(expr) : start the loop at the given absolute tape position, the end loop ] will check if the tape position changed from the start position

-- { : remember the current tape postion
+- '{' : remember the current tape postion

-- } : emit > or < instructions to return to the tape position remebered by {
+- '}' : emit > or < instructions to return to the tape position remebered by {

 Directives: